There is a feature in the human personality that opposes the pull. It’s called frustration.

 We pitch a fit and demand instant gratification, in essence screaming, “I want to feel good and be happy.
 But I won’t trust the universe and let go.”

-Responds the universe: “We’re on your side, but you make things utterly impossible.”
+The universe responds: “We’re on your side, but you make it impossible.”

 There is nothing to fear in getting to know the machinations of our innermost selves.